-Locally sourced ingredients are a feature of William’s food.
+Locally sourced ingredients are integral to William’s food.
 Having grown up surrounded by farms William believes it is important to support British farmers and food suppliers.
-Each dish starts on a farm or in the sea, it then takes those farmers and fishermen, to get up early in the dark (mostly rainy) mornings to harvest that produce, which is then prepared, carefully packaged, taken on a journey and delivered to the restaurant.
+Each dish starts on a farm or in the sea, it then takes those farmers and fishermen to get up early in the dark (mostly rainy) mornings to harvest that produce, which is then prepared, carefully packaged, and quickly delivered to the restaurant.

 The ingredients are then painstakingly prepared, cooked and presented by a trained team of professionals both in the kitchen and the restaurant.
 That is how a dish gets to you.
 There is a lot of time, care, resources and effort involved.

 William likes to keep simplicity in his dishes; he believes that if you use too many ingredients at the same time the flavours become confused.
 This is why he uses the best quality ingredients and lets them speak for themselves.